-- Insufficient Funds
+- Insufficient funds

-- Card Expired
+- Card expired

-- Invalid Card Number
+- Invalid card number

 - Invalid CVV

-- Activity Limit Exceeded
+- Activity limit exceeded

-Note that there are “hard” declines and “soft” declines.
-Soft declines are not necessarily final; you may be able to resubmit the charge and have it go through successfully.
-You don’t always want to automatically resubmit soft declines, however—but we’ll come back to that in a moment.
+Soft declines, on the other hand, aren't necessarily final — you may be able to resubmit the charge and have it go through successfully.
+You don’t always want to automatically resubmit soft declines, but we’ll come back to that in a moment.
 First, here are our recommended methods of reducing decline rates.

 The use of indicators that identify recurring billing payments can prevent erroneous declines and expedite the resolution of problems with payment processors and issuing banks.
 Check with your payment gateway provider to see if this feature is available to you.
 If so, you should include the indicator with every recurring transaction you process.

 Of course, you’ll still want to reach out to customers after their charges get declined, too.
 Make it fast, easy, and simple to update their information, remind them why they subscribed and what they’ll be missing out on, and throw in some incentives if you can — it’s always better to keep an existing customer than to have to go out and try to acquire a replacement!

 These days, many customers prefer to use their checking accounts to make ACH payments online.
 Merchants have good reason to like ACH, too — the processing fees are lower, and ACH transactions are far less likely to be declined than credit cards.

 One thing we would advise against is using payment processing services that bypass normal authorization procedures to “force” a transaction to go through.
 These services can be effective at completing troublesome transactions and customers may not care or notice, but this method exposes you to the risk of chargebacks that you will be in no position to dispute.

-Subscription-based business models offer many benefits and advantages for merchants, but they come with their own set of challenges that must be acknowledged and handled properly if you want your enterprise to grow and thrive.
+Subscription-based business models offer many benefits and advantages for merchants, but they come with their own set of challenges that must be understood and handled properly if you want your enterprise to grow and thrive.